SugaryChiu/Tweebot/README.md

 ## Basic syntax:

 * What is @google talking about on Twitter?
-* Show me tweets containing #TowsonU within 2 months.
+* Show me tweets containing #TowsonU
-* Show me some tweets about dogs.
+* Show me some tweets about dogs
-* What is Walmart talking about on Twitter?
+* What is Walmart talking about within 2 days
 * Show me some pictures of the moon.

-## Other things to be finely honed:
+## Things to be done:

-* Include the user name in the tweets results
-* Respond in a more human-like way
+* Connect to a GUI
-* Ask if not clear about something
-* Make more options working
+* Make a installation package

+## Things not likely to be covered:

+* Sentiment analysis (very brief based on existing data, no tuning)
-    * time range
+* Wider time range search with advanced search (Twitter API only)
-    * account
-    * tags
-* Fallback options to avoid errors